tbrowder/Date-Names/README.md

 Planned features:
 =================

-1. User chooses truncation or padding [API complete, needs tests]

-2. User chooses case of the output names [API complete, needs tests]
+1. User chooses case of the output names [API complete, needs tests]

-3. User can choose to have a period or not for abbreviations [API complete, needs tests]
+2. User can choose to have a period or not for abbreviations [API complete, needs tests]

-4. User can choose raw truncation on a full name, if permitted by the language [API partially complete]

 Possible future features
 ========================